xbony2/AdventOfCode2020/README.md

-# AdventOfCode2020
+# Advent Of Code 2020
-Solutions for the Advent of Code 2020 challenges in Ruby (or possibly another language if I feel like it)
+This repo contains my solutions for the ongoing Advent of Code 2020 challenges.
+I will probably be programming them in Ruby

 You can learn all about the AOC [here](https://adventofcode.com).